Online Donations

 • UMCOR Disaster Relief: Give through this St. Paul's portal and 100% of your UMCOR donation goes to disaster relief and recovery, providing emergency relief when war or natural disaster decimates a community in the US or around the world.

-• The Pledge Form: Share how you can support St. Paul's with faithful giving in the coming year.
+• Stronger Together: Stewardship and Pledging for 2026: Share how you can support St. Paul's with faithful giving in the coming year.
 You can also find the printer-friendly version of the "40 Days of Prayer" card.

 • Offering Envelopes: You can receive offering envelopes in the mail, or to ask us to stop sending them.